Truncated cube: Cartesian coordinates

-The parameter ξ can be varied between ±1.
+If we let a parameter ξ= 1/δ_{S}, in the case of a Regular Truncated Cube, then the parameter ξ can be varied between ±1.
 A value of 1 produces a cube, 0 produces a cuboctahedron, and negative values produces self-intersecting octagrammic faces.

 If the self-intersected portions of the octagrams are removed, leaving squares, and truncating the triangles into hexagons, truncated octahedra are produced, and the sequence ends with the central squares being reduced to a point, and creating an octahedron.

 Dissection

 The truncated cube can be dissected into a central cube, with six square cupolae around each of the cube's faces, and 8 regular tetrahedra in the corners.
 This dissection can also be seen within the runcic cubic honeycomb, with cube, tetrahedron, and rhombicuboctahedron cells.

 This dissection can be used to create a Stewart toroid with all regular faces by removing two square cupolae and the central cube.
 This excavated cube has 16 triangles, 12 squares, and 4 octagons.

 Vertex arrangement

 It shares the vertex arrangement with three nonconvex uniform polyhedra: